dherit/coding-challenges/README.md

 # coding-challenges

-This repository has 04/100 challenges to complete in this year.
-My goal it's learn more and more and improve my abilities.
-All the challenges are in the image bellow:
+This repository contains 4 out of 100 challenges that I plan to complete this year.
+My goal is to keep learning, improve my skills, and become better with each challenge.
+All challenges are shown in the image below.

 ![Image](challenges.jpg)

-The challenges are being done in Kotlin language.
+The challenges are being developed in Kotlin.

 ## Challenges finished
 * 00 - Name Generator -